OI-wiki/i18n/docs/topic/rmq.md

 If you don't really know about Cartesian tree, please check out the [description here](../ds/cartesian-tree.md) 。

-We find that the min/max value between two points on the original sequence is equal to the LCA weight of the two points on the Cartesian tree, which means that what we need to solve now is find the LCA between two points on the $O(n)-O(1)$ tree.
+We find that the min/max value between two vertices on the original sequence is equal to the LCA weight of the two nodes on the Cartesian tree, which means that what we need to solve now is find the LCA between two nodes on the $O(n)-O(1)$ tree.

-How to find the LCA of the tree already has a description in the [LCA](../graph/lca.md) section, so we will not get into details here.
+How to find the LCA on the tree already has a description in the [LCA](../graph/lca.md) section, so we will not get into details here.

 What we need to use here is the LCA algorithm based on RMQ.